ELIXIR-Belgium/WES2Galaxy/README.md

 - Implementing the possibility to check the workflow status
 - Kill te container after specific amount of time (when user has data)
 - Give ID back to the user for retrieving status information
+- Separating the workflow execution service in galaxy from the task execution service.
+(This is already possible)

 ## Problems